 - eye problems: blurry vision, double vision and eye movements that you cannot control

 SABRIL may make certain types of seizures worse.
-You should tell your baby's doctor right away if your baby's seizures get worse.
-Tell your baby's doctor if you see any changes in your baby's behavior.
+You should tell your baby's healthcare provider right away if your baby's seizures get worse.
+Tell your baby's healthcare provider if you see any changes in your baby's behavior.

-The most common side effects of SABRIL in babies and young children include:
+The most common side effects of SABRIL in babies include:

 - sleepiness - SABRIL may cause your baby to be sleepy.
 Sleepy babies may have a harder time suckling and feeding, or may be irritable.